 Bilateral Economic Relations

 The United States supports Macedonia's transition to a market-oriented economy.
 Macedonia has been a member of the World Trade Organization since 2003.
-In 2010, total trade between Macedonia and the United States was $116.6 million, and in the first 8 months of 2011 it was $65 million.
+In 2014, total trade between Macedonia and the United States was $196 million, 15.2% more than in 2013.
 U.S. electrical machinery and equipment have been particularly attractive to Macedonian importers.
 Principal Macedonian exports to the United States are tobacco, apparel, iron, and steel.

 Macedonia's Membership in International Organizations